Equatorial Guinea–India relations

-Equatorial Guinea and India maintain diplomatic relations.
+The Republic of Equatorial Guinea and the Republic of India maintain diplomatic relations.

 History

 Relations between Equatorial Guinea and India have existed since before the independence of the former in 1968.
 In April 2004, E. Barwa, Joint Secretary (West Africa) in the Ministry of External Affairs (MEA) visited Malabo in April 2004, and held talks with the President, as well as some Ministers and senior officials of the Equatorial Guinea Government.
 During the visit, Equatorial Guinea signed the TEAM 9 agreement with India.

 The High Commission of India in Lagos, Nigeria was concurrently accredited to Equatorial Guinea from 2005 until 2008, when the accreditation was transferred to the Embassy of India in Luanda, Angola.
 India Ambassador to Angola and Equatorial Guinea A.R.
 Ghanashyam presented his credentials in March 2008, and held discussions with the President and Foreign Minister.
 Both the President and Foreign Minister expressed their desire to visit India to improve bilateral cooperation.
 The Foreign Minister also requested India's assistance to provide English language training to 80 Equatorial Guineans.
 The Government of Equatorial Guinea also proposed draft agreements to establish a Joint Commission and for a General Cooperation Agreement.

 Minister of State for IT & Telecom Sachin Pilot visited Equatorial Guinea as the Prime Minister's Special Envoy and officially invited President Teodoro Obiang Nguema Mbasogo to attend the second India Africa Summit.
 President Mbasogo, who was serving as the Chairman of the African Union at the time, and Indian Prime Minister Manmohan Singh co-chaired the Summit in Addis Ababa, Ethiopia.

 Joint Secretary (West Africa) in the MEA Rajinder Bhagat headed an Indian delegation to the 19th Ordinary Session of the Executive Council of the African Union in Malabo.
 India attended the Summit, which was chaired by Equatorial Guinea, as an observer.
 India also sent a delegation to serve as observers at the council's 25th Ordinary Session in Malabo.

 Minister of State for AYUSH Shripad Yesso Naik visited Equatorial Guinea on 25 August 2015 as the Prime Minister's Special Envoy and officially invited President Mbasogo to attend the third India Africa Summit.
 He also met with the Foreign Minister.
 The invitation resulted in first ever visit by an Equatorial Guinean President to India, when Mbasogo led a high level delegation to attend the Summit in New Delhi in October 2015.
 He held bilateral talks with Prime Minister Narendra Modi on 28 October.

 In October 2015, India approved Equatorial Guinea's request to open a diplomatic mission in New Delhi.
 The embassy was operational in October 2019.